lupyuen/lupyuen.github.io/src/ci3.md

   Can we __complete the build within 1 hour__, when we Create / Modify a Simple PR?

 This section explains how we coded the Build Rules.
-Which were mighty helpful for cutting costs.
+Which were mighty helpful for cutting costs in Nov 2024.

 [(Discussion here)](https://github.com/apache/nuttx/issues/13775)